Upcoming Ancestral Healing Programs

 - August 15-20 in Asheville, NC **Residential Event**

 I’m committed to keeping the work accessible; let me know if you need a reduction to be able to join.
-Although I teach at times to social and earth justice, I view the lineage repair work as foundational to effective participation in ancestral engagement for cultural healing.
+Although I teach at times to social and earth justice, I view lineage repair work as foundational to effective participation in ancestral engagement for cultural healing.

 Ancestral Healing Practitioner Training

 This training emphasizes learning to guide others through the ancestral lineage repair method featured in Ancestral Medicine: Rituals for Personal and Family Healing (publication July 2017).
 Applicants are psychologically balanced, ritually-experienced people who are well with their family lineages and feel called to work in some type of service capacity with the ancestors.

 The background of folks who may have reason to train in ancestor work may include careers such as: psychotherapist, artist, medical professional, activist, hospice/death midwife, parent, historian, priest, teacher, holistic healer, bioethicist/geneticist and community leader.
-The first year group is already underway.
-For details on the practitioner training see: Ancestral Healing Practitioner Training.
+As of June 2017 spaces are nearly full for the second training.
+For details see: Ancestral Healing Practitioner Training.

 Ancestral Healing Circles

 Monthly ancestor circles emphasize learning to relate clearly with blood/family ancestors and include prayer, song, visioning practices, and heart-centered dialogue.
 Folks new to ancestor work, adoptees, and those with a tough experience of family are warmly welcome although you’ll want to have attended a training, done a session, or otherwise have some context for what we’re up to.

-Currently these circles are offered one weeknight a month for two hours in Asheville, NC; Boulder, CO; Athens, GA and Portland, OR.
+Currently these circles are offered one weeknight a month for two hours in Asheville, NC; Boulder, CO; Carrboro, NC; and Athens, GA.
 Be in contact directly for details on circle in any given location.